New Bedford Public Schools

 It is one of two districts, along with Fairhaven School District, that takes Acushnet students for secondary school.

 History

 By 2019 the district received an influx of students speaking the Kʼicheʼ language.
 In 2019 an advocacy group for the Maya people complained to the courts that the school district was not providing adequate Kʼicheʼ language services.
+As of December 2022, New Bedford Public Schools had 161 enrolled students who speak primarily K’iché out of its 13,000 student population.
 The U.S. Department of Justice and the school district came to resolution so the school district could provide appropriate Kʼicheʼ language services.
 The Equal Educational Opportunities Act of 1974 requires school districts to provide services to speakers of languages other than English.

 Demographics

 In 2022, the student count was 13,000; these students spoke 40 languages and originated from 25 countries.
 Of the total students, 5,000 were classified as having English as a second language.
 42% of the total student body had a home language other than English.